- Publications and resources

 CAO 82 series and CAO 20.18

-Project Stakeholders: Greg Hood - EM CASA Operations and Rick Leeds, Manager Airworthiness & Engineering Branch
+Project Stakeholders: Greg Hood - EM CASA Operations and Rick Leeds, Manager Airworthiness and Engineering Branch

-Project Sponsor: Peter Boyd , EM Standards Development & Future Technology Division
+Project Sponsor: Peter Boyd , EM Standards Development and Future Technology Division

 Standards Officer: Peter Robbins